CUSuits/MARSSUITS/README.md

 Push-
 Pushing refers to sending your committed changes to a remote repository, such as a repository hosted on GitHub.
 For instance, if you change something locally, you'd want to then push those changes so that others may access them.

+Commit-
+A commit, or "revision", is an individual change to a file (or set of files).
+It's like when you save a file, except with Git, every time you save it creates a unique ID (a.k.a. the "SHA" or "hash") that allows you to keep record of what changes were made when and by who.
+Commits usually contain a commit message which is a brief description of what changes were made.